Applicants l Licensed Providers l Parents l Child Care Home

 Ramsey County Maximum Child Care Rates County Rates by child's age & location (pdf)

-Minnesota Department of Human Services provides child care programs licensing information
+Minnesota Department of Human Services provides child care program licensing information

 How do I know if a provider in Ramsey County is in good standing?